 Paleo Diet Before And After Results

-It is clear from the image that this 30-day Paleo dieter has lost belly fat and abdominal fat, which is the most dangerous, irrespective of your weight or body fat percent.
-It indicates a higher probability of heart disease and diabetes.
+It is clear from the image that this 30-day Paleo dieter has lost belly fat and abdominal fat, which is the most dangerous, irrespective of your weight or body fat percent, and is associated with a higher probability of heart disease and diabetes.
 Thus, it is always a great step forward to lose belly fat (and overall body fat) to keep chronic diseases at arm’s length.

 However, before you start the Paleo diet, take a look at the pros and cons of this diet.
 Scroll down.